This tasty keto shepherd's pie incorporates spinach and onions into the meat mixture.

 - 6 tablespoons butter

-- 2 teaspoons Diamond Crystal kosher salt divided (or 1 teaspoon sea salt, also divided)
+- 2 teaspoons Diamond Crystal kosher salt divided (or 1 teaspoon of any other salt, also divided)

 - ½ teaspoon black pepper divided